The compassionate team at Anchor Spine and Joint consists of highly-trained and qualified Doctors

 After entering the operating room, you will be administered anesthesia to put you to sleep.
 The anesthesia team will go over all questions you may have regarding anesthesia prior to your surgery.
 Once asleep, a small incision is made near the center of your lower back.
 After the lamina is removed, along with any bone spurs or disk matter, the incision is closed with stitches.
 The procedure typically takes about one hour.

-When you wake up you will be in recovery (PACU).
-The nurses will monitor your vitals and provide medications to control the pain.
-You may or may not have a drain located in the surgical site (instructions for emptying the drain/removal will be provided via the nursing staff).
+When you wake up from your surgery, you will be in recovery room (PACU).
+The nurses will monitor your vitals and provide medications to control any pain you may have.
+You may or may not have a drain located at the surgical site (instructions for emptying the drain/removal will be provided via the nursing staff).
 If you wake up with a drain in place, do not change the dressing until the drain is removed.
-You will be given a postop appointment to have the drain removed in the office.
+You will be given a post-op appointment to have the drain removed in the office.

-• You will be up and walking a few hours after surgery to help reduce the risk of blood clots.
-Continue to walk as much as tolerated working up to a mile per day.
+You will be up and walking a few hours after surgery to help reduce the risk of blood clots.
+Continue to walk as much as you can tolerate, working up to a mile per day.

-• Once home, take care of your incision site and protect your back by returning to activity slowly.
+Once home, take care of your incision site and protect your back by returning to daily activities slowly.

-• Limit bending and twisting and no lifting over 10-15 lbs for 2-4 weeks.
+Limit bending and twisting and no lifting over 10-15 lbs. for the next 2-4 weeks.

 What Our Clients Say